Blog · Review Essay · Modified August 12, 2026 · Last reviewed August 12, 2026

 Habit as Infrastructure

-Chun's central move is to treat habit as a serious media problem.
-New media promise novelty, speed, participation, and constant transformation.
-Yet their power comes from repetition: checking, scrolling, liking, posting, saving, updating, muting, deleting, searching, and carrying the device as an extension of attention.
+Chun's central move is to treat habit as infrastructure rather than private weakness.
+New media announce novelty, speed, participation, and constant transformation; their durable power comes from repeated bodily practice: checking, scrolling, posting, saving, updating, searching, and carrying a networked device as an ordinary condition of availability.

 Networks and the Personalized You